ross1296/LEAP-Public/README.md

 Installation is like any other FiveM resource.
 Extract the folder into your resources folder.
 ## Configuration
+### Client
+LEAP, on the client side, will query for a promotion every 15 minutes.
+This delay **IS** configurable by way of a [Convar](https://docs.fivem.net/docs/scripting-reference/convars/) - Simply add `set LEAPAutoRankDelay 15000` to your server.cfg! **The integer value is in milliseconds**, and I do not recommend that you make it anything less than 15000 (15 minutes).

+---
+### Server
 LEAP's configuration is driven by a "server-config.json" file located inside of 'LEAP/server'.

 Below is a short guide explaining the purpose of each section of the server-config.json file: